threefoldfoundation/info_sdk/src/usecases/storage/s3_storage.md

     mount_point='/data')
 ```

-Last but not least, execute the resevation for the storage manager.
+Last but not least, execute the reservation for the storage manager.

 ```python